cipheraxat/Data-Dashboard/README.md

 ## Project Motivation

-In this project, I apply skills I learned in Software Engineering Section to develop and deploy a data dashboard.
+In this project,  applied skills and learnt to develop and deploy a data dashboard.

 ## File Description